k98kurz/tapescript/docs.md

 ## OP_FLOAT_TO_INT - 68 - x44

-Pull a float from the queue and put it back as a signed int.
+Pull a float from the stack and put it back as a signed int.

 Aliases:
 - FLOAT_TO_INT